openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A compile-time error occurs if:

 -  *C* does not contain a parameterless constructor; or
--  constructor is not accessible.
+-  No constructor is accessible.

 .. index::
    compile-time error